meedstrom/inline-anki/README.md

 ### Way 4: Multiline flashcards in a `#+begin_flashcard` block

-The block below expresses a single Anki cloze note (totalling three cloze deletions).
+The block below expresses a **single** Anki cloze note (totalling three cloze deletions).

-If you're reading this in a web browser, note that this is what it'll look like in an org-mode buffer.
+If you're reading this in a web browser, note that this is what it'll look like in an Org-mode buffer.
 I had to show it this way because upon export to the web, the block boundaries disappear and you'd never realize there was anything odd about these paragraphs.

     #+begin_flashcard 165193247510
     The _Litany of Tarski_ goes: